maudud-bdthemes/maudud-bdthemes/README.md

 ---

-## 🏢 Software Engineer — CSL Training
+## 🏢 Freelance Payment Gateway Developer

+Worked as a freelance developer on a payment gateway project.

-📍 Bogura, Bangladesh
+📍 Remote
-🗓 May 2017 – January 2018
+🗓 May 2022 – July 2022

+Technologies used:
+HTML, CSS, JavaScript, jQuery, PHP
+Database: MySQL / MariaDB

+## 🏢 Freelance Courier API Integration

+Worked as a freelance developer on a courier API integration project.

+📍 Remote
+🗓 April 2022 – August 2022

 Technologies used:
 HTML, CSS, JavaScript, jQuery, PHP
 Database: MySQL / MariaDB

 ---